 This last document, in particular, identifies sensitive activities, that is, those corporate activities implying a criminal risk due to the liability of entities, pursuant to Legislative Decree No. 231/2001, and lists the related control standards against the risk.
-For regulatory information on Legislative Decree No. 231/2001 and on predicate offenses, which may, under the conditions provided for in Legislative Decree No. 231/2001 determine the liability of the entity, a specific Legislative Appendix has been prepared.
+For regulatory information on Legislative Decree No. 231/2001 and on predicate offences, which may, under the conditions provided for in Legislative Decree No. 231/2001 determine the liability of the entity, a specific legislative appendix has been prepared.

-Responsibility forThe CEO, who is already in charge, of implementing Model 231, is also responsible for updatingupdatingit.
-The CEO is supported in performing this duty by the Technical Committee 231.
+The CEO, who is already in charge, of implementing Model 231, is also responsible for updating it.
+The CEO is supported in performing this duty by the Technical Committee 231196.

-The Board of Directors, upon proposal of the CEO, having heard the Control and Risk Committee and the Board of Statutory Auditors, approves any amendments and/or additions regarding Chapters 3, 4, 6, 7 and 8 of the General Part.
-Amendments and/or additions regarding definitions and Chapter 1, 2 and 5 of the General Part, as well as those relating to the Special part take effect immediately as they are approved by the Chief Executive Officer who submits them, for information, to the Board of Directors.
+The Board of Directors, upon proposal of the CEO, having heard the Control and Risk Committee and the Board of Statutory Auditors, approves any amendments and/or additions regarding Chapters 3, 4, 6, 7 and 8 of the General Part197.
+Amendments and/or additions regarding definitions and Chapter 1, 2 and 5 of the General Part198, as well as those relating to the Special Part take effect immediately as they are approved by the CEO who submits them, for information, to the Board of Directors199.

-On November 18, 2021, the Board of Directors approved a new version of the General Part in order to (i) rationalize and strengthen the role of the Internal Control System of Eni SpA and the various compliance programs that make it up in the document, with a view to integrated compliance, also in line with recent best practices on the subject; (ii) adapt the document to changes in Eni's organizational structure.
+On November 18, 2021, the Board of Directors approved a new version of the General Part of the Model 231 in order to (i) rationalize and strengthen the role of the Internal Control System of Eni SpA and the various compliance programs that make it up in the document, with a view to integrated compliance, also in line with recent best practices on the subject200; (ii) adapt the document to changes in Eni's organizational structure.

-With regard to the "Special part", on December 16, 2020 the Chief Executive Officer of Eni SpA approved the updated version of the document "Sensitive Activities and Specific Control Standards of Model 231", which specifies sensitive activities for the purposes of Legislative Decree No. 231/2001 and sets out the associated control measures.
+With regard to the Special Part, on July 4, 2022 the CEO of Eni SpA approved the updated version of the document "Processes, Sensitive Activities and Specific Control Standards of Model 231", which specifies sensitive activities for the purposes of Legislative Decree No. 231/2001 and sets out the associated control measures.